 The Law Offices of Mary A. Miller, P.C. are committed to providing education to the residents of Yonkers regarding estate and probate matters.
 For that reason, we provide a comprehensive electronic library of special reports covering numerous estate planning and probate issues.
 We also update our legal blog regularly in order to provide updates on the ever-changing laws relating to estate planning, probate and other legal areas we handle.
 Finally, our seminars are always a valuable source of information.
 Ultimately, it is our desire that residents of Yonkers and other New York residents stay informed.

-Estate administration and probate are legal proceeding.
+Estate administration and probate are legal proceedings.
 So an executor of a will who is not an attorney or accountant needs to educate themselves regarding the elements of the probate process.
 Although the court will provide information to help guide you through the process, it is also wise to speak to a probate or estate lawyer in order to obtain specific advice regarding your specific situation.
 An experienced attorney can also make sure the executor of a will complies with all rules and deadlines imposed by the court.

 Probate Court and processes